-This course is for the student who wants to understand the physical phenomena in the areas of physics, chemistry, geology, and astronomy without the mathematical requirements typically associated with a course in physics or chemistry.
-Questions such as “Why is the sky blue?" or "What causes a red sunset?" can be answered without a rigorous mathematical treatment.
+This is a concept-based course designed primarily for students in non-science majors.
+The goal of the course is to help the student to understand physical phenomena in various fields of science without the mathematical requirements typically associated with a course in physics or chemistry.
+Questions such as “Why is the sky blue?” can be answered without a rigorous mathematical treatment.
 Examine the great achievements in the physical sciences and their impact upon our world.
-The four-credit course includes a lab.

 This course is for the student who wants to understand some of the basic fundamentals of astronomy and is curious about the universe in which we live.
 It is a course that does not require a strong background in algebra or trigonometry.
-The course uses an activity-based approach in which students can learn basic laws of astronomy and explore the locations of the planets and stars during the day or nigh t as seen from any location on earth at any time - past, present, or future.
+The course uses an activity-based approach in which students can learn basic laws of astronomy and explore the locations of the planets and stars during the day or night as seen from any location on earth at any time - past, present, or future.
 Students do not need a real telescope to do this.
-Instead, they learn astronomy by using popular "virtual astronomy" software packages, such as "Starry Night."
 There are numerous demonstrations and hands-on student activities throughout the course.

 This course serves as an introduction to the study of weather.
 Among the things students learn in this course are topics such as how weather is monitored; the origin, composition, and structure of our atmosphere; solar and terrestrial radiation; heat, temperature and atmospheric circulation; air pressure; humidity; saturation and stability; clouds, precipitation and weather radar; wind and weather; the atmosphere's planetary circulation; weather systems of middle latitudes; thunderstorms and tornadoes; tropical weather systems; weather analysis and forecasting; atmospheric optics; and climate and climate change.
 The course includes two online observations which must be completed each week by visiting the American Meteorological Society's Online Weather Studies website.